EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-01-Making-Python-EXE-files-on-Windows.md

 Of if you have anaconda on Windows it might and up at
 `C:\Users\username\anaconda3\Scripts`

-What you need to make these programs are Python's internal packaging tools like setuptools (even tho that is mostly decrepated) or pip
+What you need to make these programs are Python's internal packaging tools like setuptools (even tho that is mostly deprecated) or pip

 Let's say we have the following files as used in this example project I made for this post: <https://github.com/EllieTheYeen/Mew>
 ```